mattvenn/raspi-adventure/part1/README.md

 Once the file have been created correctly you will receive your clue to begin the 2nd part of the adventure...

+If you get stuck, remember that you'll easily be able to find examples of python programs on the internet!

 # What you'll need to know...

+## Editing a python program

+You can use the nano editor to start editing myfile.py by typing

+    nano myfile.py

+Then you can use the menu items at the bottom of the screen to save and exit.
+To exit you'd press the control key and the x key.

+## Running a python program

+After you've created your program, you can run it like this (if you saved it as myfile.py):

+    python myfile.py

 ## Opening a file to write